crystina-z/rank-wo-gpt/readme.md

 ```

 ### Download Training Data
-Name the data as `rankwogpt-data.json`
+Name the data as `rankwogpt-data.json`.
+A sample of training data format is given in `rankwogpt-data.sample.json`.
+Data preparing script will be reason soon.

 ### Run SFT